BLACK+DECKER EM720CB7 Turntable Motor Replacement — Step-by-Step Guide

 Before loading the microwave with food, perform a controlled test to confirm the motor is functioning correctly.

-- Watch through the door window — the glass plate should begin rotating smoothly and consistently within the first few seconds of operation.
+4. Watch through the door window—the glass plate should begin rotating smoothly and consistently within the first few seconds of operation.

-- After the cycle completes, check the water — it should be heated evenly.
+6. After the cycle completes, check the water—it should be heated evenly.

-If the plate rotates smoothly and quietly, the repair is complete and successful.
+If the plate rotates smoothly and quietly, you’ve successfully completed the repair.
 If the plate still does not turn, double-check that the wire harness connector is fully seated on the motor and that the shaft coupling is properly engaged with the motor shaft below the cavity floor.

 When to Replace vs. Repair — Cost Comparison

-Before committing to this repair, it is worth considering whether replacement or full-unit repair makes more financial sense for your situation.
+Before committing to this repair, it’s worth considering whether replacement or full-unit repair makes more financial sense for your situation.

 However, consider replacing the entire unit if: